blurrycontour/zuul-gerrit/doc/source/job-content.rst

          The metadata of the artifact (as supplied to :ref:`return_artifacts`).

+   .. var:: autohold_matches

+      A list of IDs of autohold requests that match the current build.
+Note that this doesn't guarantee that an autohold will be triggered under the right circumstances, as this variable is evaluated at build startup, whereas the actual autohold is handled at the end of the build.
+Enough time might have passed for an autohold request to have expired or been used up by a different build.

    .. var:: build

       The UUID of the build.
 A build is a single execution of a job.